hopsoft/stimulus_controllers/README.md

 ## Project Structure

 1. `controllers` - the controller library
-1. `packages/playground` - a place to test the controllers in the library
+1. `playground` - a place to test the controllers in the library

 ## Setup